krapas170/GameserverLive/README.md

 # Minecraft-Status-Discord-Bot
-Discord bot, which looks for the status of Minecraft servers
+Discord bot, which looks for the status of Minecraft servers and have some moderator commands